Basic (2003 film): Plot

-During a live fire exercise in the jungles of Panama, a team of Army Rangers trainees is led by instructor and Master Sergeant Nathan West.
+On a live fire exercise in the jungles of Panama, a team of Army Rangers trainees is led by instructor and Master Sergeant Nathan West, tasked with traversing the jungle in hurricane weather, attacking pop-up metal targets with live ammunition, and then reconvening at a small bunker.
 Sergeant Ray Dunbar emerges from the jungle carrying wounded Second Lieutenant Levi Kendall.
 The two men are pursued by Sergeant Mueller, whom Dunbar kills in self-defense.
 Although no other bodies are found, West's team is presumed dead.
-Dunbar refuses to talk to Military Police investigator Captain Julia Osborne and insists on speaking to a fellow Ranger from outside the base, drawing an '8' on a piece of paper.
-The post commander, Colonel Bill Styles, calls in his friend: interrogator, ex-Ranger and now DEA agent Tom Hardy, and assigns him to aid Osborne.
+Dunbar refuses to talk to Military Police investigator Captain Julia Osborne, insisting on speaking to a fellow Ranger from outside the base by drawing an 8 on a piece of paper.
+The post commander, Colonel Bill Styles, tasks his friend Tom Hardy (a skilled interrogator, ex-Ranger and now DEA agent) to assist Osborne.

-Interrogating the survivors, they learn that West was infamous for being an abusive sergeant.
-Trainee Jay Pike earned West's wrath for not following orders, and may have staged the murder.
-Kendall, the homosexual son of a Joint Chiefs of Staff general, claims that West hated him and may have ordered a "training accident" on him.
-He claims that West died when hit in the back with a phosphorus grenade.
-When Pike confessed to the crime, Dunbar wanted to turn him in; a firefight ensued and most of the trainees were killed.
-Dunbar claims that Kendall is lying, that Mueller and his fellow trainee Castro were illegally selling prescription drugs and that West became aware of their operation.
-Mueller used Pike's grenade to kill West and tried to frame Pike.
-A firefight ensued and several trainees were killed.
-Dr. Peter Vilmer supplied the drugs and falsified tests so that soldiers came out clean.
-After confessing, Vilmer is placed under arrest.
+Interrogating the survivors, they learn that West was infamously abusive, particularly towards trainee Jay Pike, whose penchant for disobedience enraged West, potentially inspiring Pike to stage the murder.
+Kendall, the homosexual son of a Joint Chiefs of Staff general, claims West possibly ordered a "training accident" on him out of hatred, and died when hit in the back with a phosphorus grenade.
+When Pike confessed to the crime, Dunbar volunteered to turn him in.
+Dunbar conversely claims that when West discovered Mueller and his fellow trainee Castro illegally selling prescription drug injection kits called "combat cocktails" intended to dull physical pain and sharpen the mind, Mueller used Pike's grenade to kill West and attempted to frame Pike.
+After confessing to supplying the drugs and falsifiying tests, physician Peter Vilmer, Osborne's intermittent lover and an old friend of Hardy, is placed under arrest.

-Styles orders Osborne and Hardy not to talk to Kendall again.
-They disobey and interrogate Kendall, who begins vomiting blood.
+Defying Styles' orders, Osborne and Hardy proceed to interrogate Kendall, who begins vomiting blood.
 Before dying, he draws an '8' with his own blood on Osborne's hand.
-Hardy explains a rumor about "Section 8", a group of ex-Rangers in Panama.
-They apparently trained under West, turned rogue and became drug dealers.
-Furious, Styles relieves Osborne of duty and tells Hardy to leave.
-He considers the investigation closed and a CID transport from Washington arrives to take Vilmer and Dunbar away.
+Hardy explains a rumor about "Section 8", a group of ex-Rangers in Panama who apparently trained under West before turning rogue and becoming drug dealers.
+Furious, Styles relieves Osborne of duty and dismisses Hardy, deeming the investigation closed as a CID transport from Washington arrives to take Vilmer and Dunbar away.